皇家华人

 Seasonal Worker Scheme – latest information

-An image of sprouts being harvested by field workers
+Sprouts being harvested by field workers

-New video helps applicants understand seasonal work
+Video helps applicants understand seasonal work

-A new video, produced by Pro Force, and with support from GLAA and the Work Rights Centre, aims to inform potential applicants about the nature of seasonal work in the UK and to ensure they know their employment rights.
+A video, produced by Pro Force, and with support from GLAA and the Work Rights Centre, aims to inform potential applicants about the nature of seasonal work in the UK and to ensure they know their employment rights.
 With worker welfare being the priority issue for the industry, the video aims to ensure workers know what the work involves, what costs or fees are, or are not, appropriate, and what its like to live and work on farm.

 Watch and share: